See Why Our Mock Election is #1

 - FREE online teacher resources include downloadable posters, decorations and stickers to generate election excitement in your school.

 - Customize your ballot!
-Make your mock election meaningful for your students by adding local or school races or referenda.
+Make your mock election more meaningful for your students by adding local or school races or referenda.

 - Flexible voting period.
-Voting can occur anytime during the stated periods.
+Voting can occur anytime during the stated period.

 - Teachers may choose online or paper ballot voting.